SmartekWorks/smartekworks.github.io/swat/index.md

 ### SWAT - Smart Web Application Testing

 SWAT is a code-less UI testing automation tool for web application, which helps you test web applications by simulating how a real user would interact with your app.
-SWAT is designed to implement and maintain you test automation more easily.
+SWAT is designed to implement and maintain your test automation more easily.

 With the web mining technology, SWAT understands the interaction of web pages, so that you can implement and maintain the automation without writing/modifying code against the view layer or DOM.
 SWAT also follows BDD (Behaviour-driven Development) methodology, so that you can write user stories as and executable acceptance criteria.